-Rubinstein's artwork focuses on the connection between the visual art, music, film, and text Earlier pieces, such as Sky Shudder, Variation1, incorporate drawing, painting, original score, and text into "a swirl of enigmatic composition."
+Rubinstein's artwork focuses on the connection between the visual arts, music, and film.
+Earlier pieces, such as Sky Shudder, Variation1, incorporate drawing, painting, original score, and text into "a swirl of enigmatic composition."

 Rubinstein, who may be better known as a composer and songwriter, has been drawing and painting for years, though only began exhibiting consistently in the past ten.
 The work has been exhibited at, or resides in, the collections of The Museum of Modern Art; The Whitney Museum of American Art; The Scottsdale Museum of Contemporary Art; The Fabric Workshop and Museum, The City of Albuquerque; The Lively Group, NYC, and in private collections around the world.